Quirinus/MXLU_Documentation/README.md

 - http://www.medianxl.com/t6275p40-xvc-bugsfeedback#173660 check in files and ingame, then fix
 - TU spear Ravenbeak check str stats if they match the docs, check multiple tiers... maybe wait for files to check this one... (they do match)
 - (claygame) : do we really need 'armor looks' page? (cg: i guess this can stay as a flavour)
+- compare MO/UMO ingame and in the docs (mainly for missing/extra + and - signs and a few letter changes), I think I updated all, but it doesn't hurt to check.
+I think you can use legacy umo from ss. (also, obv, stun attack with length is fine)
+- try to contact tub about updating his online skillpoint planner first, if he doesn't respond again (edit: he's not responding, I sent him a mail...), do this: remove tub page link, and link to his page when saving in skillpoint planner and replace it with online docs skillpoint planner
+- check korcola's guide/post for uber details and rewrite them if necessary: http://www.medianxl.com/t6739p100-mxlu-xvc-docs-2-94-unfinished#185409
+- faq: What are Challenges?, lc0 req exactly lvl 5, not at most; What are Uberquests? maybe add heroics. maybe change color from blue to something normal?
+- Change: Rename some of the areas that have changed names (uberquest pages, challenges, quest reference list and anywhere else that it might appear).
+Change their parent level names too if they're different.